SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/Investments/week 3.md

 ### II.
 Arithmetic vs. Geometric

-When evaluating performance, the geometric average is more precise in describing performance when volatility is high.
+When evaluating _past performance_, the geometric average is more precise in describing performance when volatility is high.

 When **statistically** calculating _expected returns_ using historical data, use simple average (Arithmetic) often because it is convenient, and it has nice statistical properties.